ArenKDesai/Aren-s-Notes/bayesian inferencing in soil.md

 We thus assume that air pollution is never lost.
 All elements of G and H become positive.
 This is also bounded by 1, or 100%.
 We can examine contributions $h_{kc}$ to find sources.
 Some other ideas:
-- Assume H is known w/ Ordina
+- Assume H is known w/ Ordinary or Weighted Least Squares.
+- Assume H is unkown w/